twonote/python-mt-st/README.md

 ## Prerequisites

+1. Linux/Python 3
-1. Current version is wrapping mt-gnu.
+2. Current version is wrapping mt-gnu.
 Make sure mt-gnu is in your execution path.
-2. root privilege needed by magnetic tape drive operations
+3. root privilege needed by magnetic tape drive operations
-3. Python 3
+4. You will need either a real tape drive or use mhvtl as a simulate tape drive

 ## Install